Quasi-isometric rigidity of three manifold groups: Canonical splittings

 \begin{lemma} Let $G$ be a one-ended finitely generated group quasi-isometric to a geometrically finite minimally parabolic Kleinian group $K$, then $G$ is relatively hyperbolic and its Bowditch boundary is homeomorphic to $\La_K$. \end{lemma}

-The action of $G$ on its Bowditch boundary induces a simplicial action on the JSJ tree $\TTT_{\La_K}$ and hence a splitting, which we call the {\em JSJ splitting of $G$}.
+The action of $G$ on its Bowditch boundary induces a simplicial action on the JSJ tree $\TTT_{\La_K}$.
+Notice that by definition a vertex group of the JSJ splitting of $G$ is the stabilizer of a cut point, an inseparable cut pair, a necklace or a maximal inseparable set in $\bop G$. {Recall that two vertices $v_1,v_2$ are adjacent if and only if $v_1\subset v_2$ as subsets of $\Lambda_K$ (or the opposite).
+This can only happen if $v_1$ is a cut point or cut pair and $v_2$ is a necklace or maximal inseparable set {with at least 3 points}.
+It follows that the action of $G$ on $\TTT_{\La_K}$ has no edge inversion and that an edge group stabilizes two subsets $X,Y$ of $\Lambda_K$ where $Y$ is a cut point or cut pair and $X$ is a necklace or maximal inseparable set {with at least 3 points} containing $Y$.} {The action of $G$ on $\TTT_{\La_K}$ induces a splitting, which we call the {\em JSJ splitting of $G$}.
 This in turn fits in the more general setting of JSJ decompositions of finitely generated groups established in \cite{guirardel:levitt:jsjpanorama}.
-The last ingredient we need to prove Theorem \ref{thm:dec JSJ} is the quasi-isometric invariance of the JSJ splitting.
-Notice that by definition a vertex group of the JSJ splitting of $G$ is the stabilizer of a cut point, an inseparable cut pair, a necklace or a maximal inseparable set in $\bop G$ and an edge group stabilizes a cut point or an inseparable cut pair and a necklace or a maximal inseparable set.
+The last ingredient we need to prove Theorem \ref{thm:dec JSJ} is the quasi-isometric invariance of the JSJ splitting.}

-\begin{proposition}[Quasi-isometric invariance of the JSJ splitting] Let $G$ be a one-ended group quasi-isometric to a minimally parabolic Kleinian group $K$ and let $X$ be a necklace or a maximal inseparable subset of $\bop G\approx \La_K$.
-Let $(G_X,\PP_X)$, resp. $(K_X,\Q_X)$, be the stabilizer of $X$ in $G$, resp. in $K$, equipped with the paring induced by the stablizers of cut points, cut pairs and parabolic points in $X$.
+\begin{proposition}[Quasi-isometric invariance of the JSJ splitting] Let $G$ be a one-ended group quasi-isometric to a minimally parabolic {geometrically finite} Kleinian group $K$ and let $X$ be a necklace or a maximal inseparable subset {with at least 3 points} of $\bop G\approx \La_K$.
+Let $(G_X,\PP_X)$, resp. $(K_X,\Q_X)$, be the stabilizer of $X$ in $G$, resp. in $K$, equipped with the paring induced by the stablizers of cut points, {inseparable} cut pairs and parabolic points in $X$.
 Then $(G_X,\PP_X)$ is quasi-isometric to $(K_X,\Q_X)$. \end{proposition}

 Using Proposition \ref{prop:qisomcvx}, it is easy to show that $G_X$ is quasi-isometric to $K_X$, once we have established that $X$ is their limit set.